Novva Group

 NOVVA is an international developer and boutique project investment bank focused on new infrastructure in emerging markets.
 Our business model follows “develop-build-sell”, driving professional efficiency in the new infrastructure revolution and striving to become a world-class social enterprise in this sector.

-NOVVA leverages three major trends: the development of new infrastructure in emerging markets, the globalization of China’s new infrastructure capacity, and global capital’s pursuit of stable-return investments.
-By connecting international capital with Chinese infrastructure expertise, NOVVA actively develops and invests in new infrastructure projects across emerging markets.
+NOVVA leverages three major trends: accelerated development of new infrastructure in emerging markets, the increasing globalization of infrastructure delivery capacity, and global capital’s pursuit of stable-return investments.
+By connecting international capital with proven infrastructure expertise, NOVVA actively develops and invests in new infrastructure projects across emerging markets.

 Headquartered in Hong Kong and registered in Singapore under an offshore legal framework, NOVVA has offices in Bogotá, Vientiane, and is currently establishing branches in Manila, Beijing, and London.